Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Although we have some innate fears, we still need to learn of other things to be afraid of.
 - E.g. Conjured up fictions such as ghosts, vampires, and monsters.
 - Emotional learning can be both implicit and explicit.
-- Implicit emotional learning: learning to fear a stimulus without being told.
+- *Implicit emotional learning*: learning to fear a stimulus without being told.
-- Explicit emotional learning: learning to fear a stimulus by being told.
+- *Explicit emotional learning*: learning to fear a stimulus by being told.
 - These two types of emotional learning appear to be associated with two different pathways.
 - Evidence for this comes from a patient that had no long-term declarative memory (doctor had to reintroduce himself every time they met) but could still learn to associate the doctor’s handshake with pain.
-- Fear conditioning: a type of Pavlovian learning where a neutral stimulus acquires aversive properties when paired with an aversive event.
+- *Fear conditioning*: a type of Pavlovian learning where a neutral stimulus acquires aversive properties when paired with an aversive event.
 ![Figure 10.10](figure10-10.png)
 - Damage to the amygdala impairs conditioned fear responses by not pairing the conditioned stimulus with the unconditioned stimulus.
 - The amygdala receives sensory input along two pathways
-    - Low road: signals that bypass the cortex and quickly reach the amygdala.
+    - *Low road*: signals that bypass the cortex and quickly reach the amygdala.
-    - High road: signals that go through the cortex and slowly reach the amygdala.
+    - *High road*: signals that go through the cortex and slowly reach the amygdala.
 - By using this two-pathway system, the amygdala can make few low-risk errors but it will catch all high-risk errors.
 This ensures that all high-risk errors are caught before they affect survivial.
 ![Figure 10.12](figure10-12.png)
 - Evolution suggests that the amygdala might be sensitive to certain types of stimuli such as animals.